 Benefits of Laser Dentistry

-Laser dentistry can offer multiple benefits to patients.
+Laser dentistry can offer multiple benefits to our patients.
 With laser dentistry:

 - It sterilizes the gums, which lowers the risk of infection